5 Myths About Child Discipline

 Don’t Negotiate With Children

 There is a way to negotiate with a child that will lead to better behavioral outcomes.
 But the idea is that the kid isn’t the one holding the cards, even though they feel like they’re getting the deal of the century.

 Parents should start with the age-old hostage negotiator tactic of using empathy to build a connection to their kid in the moment.
-It’s not hard to acknowledge the difficulty of waiting for desert.
-Everyone has a hard time waiting for desert.
+It’s not hard to acknowledge the difficulty of waiting for dessert.
+Everyone has a hard time waiting for dessert.

 The next step is to offer a range of acceptable options.
 Parents continue to control the terms here, but the kid suddenly feels like they are in control because they have been given agency to choose.
 Little do they know they’re playing right into the parent’s hands.